Start: 29th January 2020 - 6:00pm

 Stories need tension, conflict and choices, and characters pushed to extremes.
 In this session we’ll explore how things can go wrong for a character, and how to create tension when they do.
 What makes a strong story shape, that satisfies the reader?
 We’ll try taking inspiration from the skeleton structures of folk tales.
 We’ll also try different methods for creating a story, from using archetypal plot shapes to throwing in unexpected twists and turns.

-GUEST SPEAKER TBC joins us for a session in which we’ll look at a range of voices and approaches for storytelling.
+In this session,we’ll look at a range of voices and approaches for storytelling.
 We’ll consider the powers that certain points of view and tenses possess, and how can we use them effectively.
 Who is speaking and why, where are they speaking from?
 We’ll also look closely at language in our writing, and the power of careful world choice.
 We’ll experiment with narrative styles that express our characters and their attitudes, as well the world they live in.

-Further guest speakers to be confirmed shortly.
+Speakers to be announced shortly.

 The event will be held at Bloomsbury Publishing, 50 Bedford Square, London WC1B 3DP.
 Each session will begin at 6pm prompt, and run until 8.30pm.